 Interior designers work with clients to develop design solutions that are aesthetic, technically sophisticated and functional.
 They are the design architects of interior space.
 Work settings include residential, commercial, institutional and industrial buildings.
 The Interior Designer assesses a client’s needs and creates solutions.
 They design technical drawings and then monitor and supervise the installation.
 At completion, the Interior Designer evaluates the project and ensures it meets the client’s objectives along with all building, fire and safety codes.
 This program targets students who are imaginative and have a passion for creating environments that enhance the quality of living.
 Basic drawing skills, along with math ability are essential.
 Students must be both independent thinkers and able to work in a team environment.

-- Numerous opportunities for field study in the community and internationally.
+- Numerous opportunities for field study in the community.

-- Active student chapter of ASID (American Society of Interior Design) and ARIDO (Association of Registered Interior Designers of Ontario)
+- An active student chapter of ASID (American Society of Interior Design) and ARIDO (Association of Registered Interior Designers of Ontario).

-- Integrated design studio offering training by an architect, landscape designer and lighting designer.
+- Integrated design studio offering training by an architect.

 - A design-build component offering hands-on furniture construction.

 - The Interior Design program has articulation agreements with Wayne State University, Michigan and Atlantic Technological University Sligo, Ireland where students can transfer into the 4th year of both of these degree programs.

 The program offers very strong job placement with international opportunities.
 With their highly developed technical and creative skills graduates find work as designers for architects, lighting contractors and furniture designers.
 Diverse training allows for designing opportunities in the retail, hospitality, medical, commercial and entertainment sectors.